-Furthermore, customer service on OpenSea does not have many issues because the website is not responsible for transactions, and it has no power to reverse or cancel transactions.
+Furthermore, customer service on OpenSea does not have many issues because the website is not responsible for transactions and has no power to reverse or cancel transactions.
 They also do not own any of the NFTs listed on the website.

 In summary, OpenSea has one of the lowest commission rates for NFT marketplaces.
 It also has a large variety of NFTs to bid on.
 But OpenSea does not allow users to purchase NFTs using fiat currencies.
 Other marketplaces do offer this feature.

-Uniswap is a decentralized exchange (DEX).
+Uniswap is a decentralised exchange (DEX).
 This means there is no central authority controlling the platform.
-Traders use their Ethereum wallets to buy or sell Ethereum-based tokens and there is no central order book.
+Traders use their Ethereum wallets to buy or sell Ethereum-based tokens, and there is no central order book.

 Uniswap uses an automated market maker (AMM).
 This AMM uses liquidity pools and oracle price data to give traders the best available prices according to the market rates.

 Moreover, Uniswap employs liquidity pools to keep a steady supply of tokens in the exchange.
-For example, if a user wishes to trade ETH for DOGE (Dogecoin), they need to join an ETH – DOGE liquidity pool.
-Every time the number of tokens in a liquidity pool increases, so does its price.
+Every time the number of tokens in a liquidity pool increases so does its price.
+For example, if a user wishes to trade ETH for DOGE (Dogecoin), they need to join an ETH–DOGE liquidity pool.
 This way, Uniswap can always provide liquidity.

-Uniswap is much easier to use than older decentralized exchanges.
+Uniswap is much easier to use than older decentralised exchanges.
+It has the largest market share of any DEXs and offers the widest variety of tokens.
 This is mainly due to liquidity pools and AMM.
-It has the largest market share of any DEXs and offers the widest variety of tokens.

-Augur is a decentralized betting platform.
-As far as dApps go, this one allows users to make bets on real-world events like elections, sports, or stock market movements.
+Augur is a decentralised betting platform.
+As far as dApps go, this one allows users to bet on real-world events like elections, sports, or stock market movements.

-Wisdom of the Crowd’s premise is that a large sample size can provide more accurate predictions than a few experts.
-This means that Augur uses crowdsourced forecasts to determine odds on an outcome.
+The Wisdom of the Crowd’s premise is that a large sample size can provide more accurate predictions than a few experts.
+This means that Augur uses crowdsourced forecasts to determine the odds of an outcome.

-Augur is a prediction market platform that pays users for making predictions on an event.
+Augur is a prediction market platform that pays users to predict an event.
 Users can create prediction markets on the platform, and they receive rewards.
 Also, those who hold REP (Augur’s native token) receive rewards for correct predictions.

 To bet on the event outcome, users need to trade shares on the particular outcome.
 If someone bets that the Miami Heat will win the NBA championship, they buy shares in that outcome.
 Each share is worth 1 ETH.

 Shares change in value depending on the odds of an outcome.
 If the odds are even, users only need to bet 0.5 ETH.
-If the event does not happen, the user loses the amount they bet.
+If the event does not happen, the user loses their bet amount.
 When they win, they receive 1 ETH.

 Users can also sell their shares before the outcome happens.
 Odds might increase or decrease.
 So, users can profit in this way.

 In summary, Augur is a dApp prediction platform.
-If it continues to improve in speed and usability, it could replace traditional futures trading platforms.
+If it improves speed and usability, it could replace traditional futures trading platforms.

-Blockchain technology has popularized the use of cryptocurrencies.
+Blockchain technology has popularised the use of cryptocurrencies.
 And with the advent of Ethereum’s smart contract implementation, there are more use cases for blockchains.

-dApps show that there are opportunities for game developers, artists, banks, and betting platforms.
-They can leverage these decentralized applications to offer more transparent services.
+dApps show opportunities for game developers, artists, banks, and betting platforms.
+They can leverage these decentralised applications to offer more transparent services.